MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 ## How does document tracking and revocation work for Azure Information Protection?

-Document tracking for files that you classify and protect by using Azure Information Protection works the same as it does today, for Azure Rights Management.
+Document tracking for files that you classify and protect by using Azure Information Protection works the same as it does today, for Azure Rights Management and the RMS sharing application.
+You can also access the document tracking site by using the Azure Information Protection client (version 233 or later):

+- In an Office application, on the **Home** tab, in the **Protection** group, click **Protect** > **Track usage**.

 For more information, see [Track and revoke your documents when you use the RMS sharing application](../rms-client/sharing-app-track-revoke.md).

 ## How does Azure Information Protection enforce the policies that I configure?